Staycation at the Fairmont Scottsdale Princess Resort With Kids

 Living in the Greater Phoenix area means that there are many different family-friendly resorts that are perfect for a Summer Staycation.
 This year might be a little different than others, but local resorts are making some accommodations to still allow families the chance to sneak away for a few days and enjoy the Arizona summer sun!

-Even without special programming, there is a lot to do at the Princess!
 The resort offers six different pools, each with unique offerings.

 The Sonoran Splash pool offers a zero-depth entry for the little ones to splash around in and has two 200-foot twisting water slides.
 There is a large sand area with toys off to the side of the pool for the kids to play in (this area may be limited this summer).
 The pool is known for night-time DJ dance parties for the kids and pool-side games and concerts.